IamOmarDarwesh/Sustainable-Data-Driven-Solutions-through-Data-Analysis-of-Water-Crisis/README.md

 - The Maji Ndogo project is a powerful example of how data can change lives.
 It's not just about numbers; it's about making a real difference.
 This project has empowered a community, improved health, and brought hope to many people.

-- It shows how using data wisely can turn insights into meaningful action and create lasting impact.
-The success of Maji Ndogo not only transformed lives but also offered a model for solving similar issues around the world.
+- It shows how using data wisely can turn insights into meaningful action and create a lasting impact.
+The success of Maji Ndogo not only transformed lives but also offered a model for solving similar issues worldwide.

 - By combining smart analysis with a commitment to doing good, this project has made a significant difference and reminds us all of the positive change data can drive.
 As we move forward, the lessons from Maji Ndogo will continue to guide efforts to improve lives, fight injustice, and build a better world for everyone.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-#### Check out my Medium story for more context into the [Sustainable Data-Driven Solutions through Data Analysis of Water Crisis project](https://medium.com/@IamOmarDarwesh/maji-ndogo-transforming-data-into-action-a-journey-of-hope-and-change-33237bd84609).
+#### Check out my Medium story for more context on the [Sustainable Data-Driven Solutions through Data Analysis of Water Crisis project](https://medium.com/@IamOmarDarwesh/maji-ndogo-transforming-data-into-action-a-journey-of-hope-and-change-33237bd84609).